The Vivy Skirt

 As a new designer, I really rely on my testers to give me feedback not only on the pattern but how I can be a better leader and member of this community.
 I must say that the love, encouragement, and support I received from these ladies was truly a gift and I do not take for granted that they were willing to lend their time and talents to help make this pattern happen.

-Each design marks an emotion or mood for me.
-I think the reason I feel so drawn to the ‘70s right now is because of the echoes we seem to be experiencing when it comes to human rights and social justice issues.
+Each design represents an emotion or mood for me.
+I think the reason I’m so drawn to the ‘70s right now is because of the echoes we’re experiencing in human rights and social justice issues.

-The colorwork on the skirt is such a beautiful representation to me of how all of our differences as the human race are actually what makes us beautiful.
-The contrast of the colors makes each one uniquely special and gives life to the others.
-I truly believe that if we could celebrate the beauty of our differences and work together we can create a beautiful and transformational moment at this time in history.
+The colorwork on the skirt beautifully represents how our differences as a human race are what make us beautiful.
+The contrast of the colors makes each one uniquely special and brings life to the others.
+I truly believe that if we could celebrate the beauty of our differences and work together, we could create a beautiful and transformational moment in history.

-I am constantly in awe of the heart for social justice and equality that is shared in the fiber arts community and hope to be one voice of many calling for a new world.
+I am constantly in awe of the heart for social justice and equality within the fiber arts community and hope to be one of many voices calling for a new world.

 I hope you enjoy the Vivy skirt!